This article is all about trade marks – What are they? Why do we need them? How do they work?

 Can My Trade Mark Application Be Amended?

-Sadly, no. Your trade mark application cannot be amended after it has been submitted, which means you may need to start a whole new application if you wish to add or change classes or other aspects of your application.
+This may mean you need to start a whole new application if you wish to add or change classes or other aspects of your application.

 Can My Trade Mark Application Fail?